wb56/PartyPlayer/README.md

 * 64-bit system
 * local MP3 and FLAC files
 * sufficient free disk space for the catalog and application data
+* VLC media player with libVLC for audio playback
+* FFmpeg and FFprobe for cue and loudness analysis

 ## Stable release